Gamerexde/HideMyPlugins/README.md

 **ProtocolLib Versions**

+First Step:

 If you're running 1.14, use the [latest dev build](http://ci.dmulloy2.net/job/ProtocolLib%20Gradle/lastStableBuild/)

 If you're running 1.8 through 1.13, use the [latest release](https://www.spigotmc.org/resources/protocollib.1997/download?version=241216)

 1.7 Is not supported in HideMyPlugins, but that dosen't say that can't work, you can try.
 If you're using Spigot/Bukkit 1.7 use [3.7.0 release](https://github.com/dmulloy2/ProtocolLib/releases/tag/3.7.0)

+Second Step:

+Once you have ProtocolLib installed correctly, go to my personal [Jenkins](https://hub.gamerexde.pro/jenkins) or [SpigotMC](https://www.spigotmc.org/resources/%E2%9C%A6%E2%80%B9hidemyplugins%E2%80%BA%E2%9C%A6.37235/) and download the latest successful build.

+Third Step:

-The instalation its very easy, just drop it to the plugins folder, use /pl to verify that you have installed correctly and if its on red that might be an error.
+Once you have it the instalation its very easy, just drop it to the plugins folder, use /pl to verify that you have installed correctly and if its on red that might be an error.
 Report it on github quickly!